 - (1) Child labor.

 - (2) Gallaudet University and Howard University and Hospital.

 - (3) Convict labor and the entry of goods made by convicts into interstate commerce.

 - (4) Food programs for children in schools.

 - (5) Labor standards and statistics.

 - (6) Education or labor generally.

 - (7) Mediation and arbitration of labor disputes.

 - (8) Regulation or prevention of importation of foreign laborers under contract.

 - (9) Workers' compensation.

 - (10) Vocational rehabilitation.

 - (11) Wages and hours of labor.

 - (12) Welfare of miners.

 - (13) Work incentive programs.

+- (14) Organization, administration, and general management of the Department of Education.

+- (15) Organization, administration, and general management of the Department of Labor.

-$\hspace{1cm} \textbf{(f) Committee on Energy and Commerce.} \\$
+(f) Committee on Energy and Commerce.

-- (1) Biomedical research and development. - (2) Consumer affairs and consumer protection. - (3) Health and health facilities (except health care supported by payroll deductions). - (4) Interstate energy compacts. - (5) Interstate and foreign commerce generally. - (6) Exploration, production, storage, supply, marketing, pricing, and regulation of energy resources, including all fossil fuels, solar en-
+- (1) Biomedical research and development. - (2) Consumer affairs and consumer protection. - (3) Health and health facilities (except health care supported by payroll deductions). - (4) Interstate energy compacts. - $\left(5\right)$ Interstate and foreign commerce generally. - (6) Exploration, production, storage, supply, marketing, pricing, and regulation of energy resources, including all fossil fuels, solar energy, and other unconventional or renewable energy resources. - (7) Conservation of energy resources.